Paul Weiner Paul Weiner

 Attribution Status

-Attribution is explicit, but its function exceeds identification.
-The named source operates as a transportable unit of authority, recurring across publications where context shifts but credibility remains intact.
+Attribution is explicit, but its function exceeds the artist's experience as a source.
+The named source operates as a transportable unit of authority, recurring across publications where context shifts but the credibility of the previously quoted source remains intact.
 In circulation, the fact of being quoted becomes a sufficient condition of legitimacy.

 Observations

-Publication format confers expertise regardless of disciplinary stability
+Publication format confers expertise regardless of real experience or discipline.

-The source becomes legible as an institutional voice through recurrence alone
+The source becomes legible as an institutional voice through recurrent appearances in accepted institutions.

 Reference Function

-Serves as a reference model for the production of authority through citation.
-Demonstrates how repeated quotation within mainstream publication systems converts a named source into a durable instrument of credibility.
+This project serves as a reference model for the production of authority through citation.
+Repeated quotation within mainstream publication systems converts a named source into a durable instrument of credibility.